-PROBLEM CAUSE AND SOLUTION Water overflows from the Grease Boss Solids may have built up and blocked the outlet.
-Check that the outlet is not blocked.
+PROBLEM CAUSE AND SOLUTION Water overflows from the Solids may have built up and blocked the outlet.
+Grease Boss Check that the outlet is not blocked.
 Clear the outlet.
 General overflowing can also result from a downstream blockage or restriction in the downstream pipe.
 Clean all possible blockages downstream of the Grease Boss.
 Has sediment been allowed to build up over time?
 Over time, depending on how the Grease Boss has been operated, sludge could build up at the bottom of the cabinet and block the path of the flow underneath the outlet baffle.
 Clean as per the maintenance instructions.
 The build-up of sludge may severely reduce efficiency of the Grease Boss and lead to overflow.
 Unpleasant odour Has maintenance been carried out?
 Ensure all recommended maintenance is carried out.
 Check backflow prevention from sewer line and vent the outlet.
 Check for scum adhesion especially sour milk froth around the liquid surface level, skim off occasionally or use sink shower to rinse inside with warm water.
 Check for solids sludge at the bottom of the Grease Boss.
 Flush, if necessary, with clear hot water.
-Water level lowers Siphoning.
-This results in a reduced level in the Grease Boss caused by the effect of "siphoning".
-This occurs in particular installations where the downstream piping of the Grease Boss is not properly installed.
-If this occurs, turn off the Grease Boss immediately and consult the plumber for more advice.
-Check the water level.
-Do not run dry or empty without refilling with water.
-Filter overflowing Has the filter basket been emptied?
-If water overflows from the inlet chamber the basket may need emptying.
-Remove, clean and re-install.
-Check in sink filters are in place.
-Empty basket more frequently.